ArnoldVanN/monotrack/README.md

 - [ ] Keep track of versions/tags in the `.monotrack-manifest.yaml`
 - [ ] Implement other helper commands
 - [ ] Support different output formats for the root command (by name, by path, by tag, etc.)
+- [ ] Automatically create git tags if none exist yet?
+Since tags are required for the VersionBumper to get the commit refs to base the diff on.
+- [ ] Sort outputs alphabetically
+- [ ] Implement pre release logic for bump command